oracle-livelabs/security/accessgovernance-admin/access-control/access-control.md

 5. In the Add Details step, configure the following:

-    •	What is the name of this bundle?: Access-Bundle-IT-Management
+    •	What is the name of this bundle?: DB Read Access
-    •	How do you want to describe this bundle?: Type anything
+    •	How do you want to describe this bundle?: DB Read Access
     •	Authentication Type: PASSWORD
     •	Default Tablespace: USERS
     •	Leave all other options as default